skojaku/digitalgarden/src/site/notes/research-note/Machine learning/EM algorithm.md

 ## Problem

 Suppose that you have a set of data samples, each of which is sampled from one of the $K$ probability distributions.
-You know the parameteric function of the distributions.
-However, you don't know the parameter values as well as which distribution each data sample is generated from.
-You want to identify which distribution each sample is generated from and their parameters.
+You know the functional form of the distributions.
+The task is to identify  the parameter values as well as which distribution each data sample is generated from.

 ## Overview of the EM algorithm